It’s the middle of the night. The whole house is asleep. Everything is quiet.

-You want to get some rest, but with all that racket it seems impossible.
+You want to get some rest and fall asleep, but with all that racket it seems impossible.
 The longer you stay awake, watching the minutes tick by on the clock, the more stressed you feel.
 How can you continue to live like this, and more importantly, will you ever get a full night of rest again?

-If this sounds like you, you’re likely looking for tips on how to sleep when you are having tinnitus.
-Fortunately, there are a lot of things you can try, from improving your bedtime habits to specific types of treatments.
+If this sounds like you, you’re likely looking for tips on how to cope with sleeping with tinnitus.
+Fortunately, there are a lot of things you can try to get enough sleep, from improving your bedtime habits to specific types of treatments.
 We’ll cover them all, and even address some of your most burning questions.

 What is Tinnitus?

 In layman’s terms, tinnitus is ringing in the ear, though some people hear buzzing, roaring, clicking, and hissing.
 It could be present in one or both ears, and it affects an astounding 50 million people in the United States alone.

 The causes are varied, and include the following:

 - Fluctuating hormone levels

 - Deterioration of parts of the ear due to aging

 - Neck or jaw problems, like TMJ (temporomandibular joing)

 - Medical conditions like high blood pressure, cardiovascular disease, diabetes and autoimmune diseases